Click on the image to go to a 30-minute interview on

 NUTR 4932, 3-8 credits

-A capstone course with emphasis on research, clinical, or service learning experience related to diabetes.
+A capstone course that emphasizes hands-on, diabetes-related experience in a research, clinical, or service learning setting.

 Links and Downloads: